trimstray/nginx-admins-handbook/doc/RULES.md

   > Use `include` directive to move and to split common server settings into multiple files and to attach your specific code to global config or contexts.
 This helps in organizing code into logical components.
 Inclusions are processed recursively, that is, an include file can further have include statements.

+  > Work out your own directory structure (from the top-level directory to the lowest) and apply it when working with NGINX.
+Think about it carefully and figure out what's going to be best for you and the easiest to maintain.

   > I always try to keep multiple directories in a root of configuration tree.
 These directories stores all configuration files which are attached to the main file (e.g. `nginx.conf`) and, if necessary, mostly to the files which has `server` directives.

   > I prefer the following structure: